 - This loaf was around 6-inches wide and 14-inches long.
 The servings can vary depending on the shape and length of the bread used.

-- You can gently reheat leftovers in the microwave as well.
+- You can gently reheat leftovers in single portions in the microwave as well.
 If you have any leftovers.

 - I serve this for breakfast, brunch or breakfast for dinner any day of the week.